swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 ##### The three phases of the fast

-The fast can be divided into three phases: </em></p>
+The fast can be divided into three phases: </em>
     <ol>
       <li><strong><em>the  phase of the superficial elimination</em></strong><em> where the  tongue is white, but which leads to good results for general health, and cure  of the acute and functional illnesses.</em></li>
       <li><strong><em>the  phase of survival</em></strong><em> where the deficiencies  start, the weight is stabilized, the tongue is cleaned and elimination is out  of breath.
 It is a waste of time to advance in this way.
 It is preferable to  avoid entering this phase and replacing it by the phase of the half-fast which  fills the deficiencies, makes it possible for the weight to continue to drop,  the tongue to colour itself and elimination to be started again in force.</em></li>
     </ol>
-    <p><em>If one continues this half-fast until the total  cleaning of the tongue, then one leads to still better results for general  health and to the cure of disorders and chronic diseases, old, impossible to  cure differently (eczema, asthma, chronic bronchitis, shingles, affections of  the eyes, hepatitis, etc.).
+    <em>If one continues this half-fast until the total  cleaning of the tongue, then one leads to still better results for general  health and to the cure of disorders and chronic diseases, old, impossible to  cure differently (eczema, asthma, chronic bronchitis, shingles, affections of  the eyes, hepatitis, etc.).

 3) &nbsp;If one  continues the fast with water during all the preceding phase of survival, then  one ends up entering </em><strong><em>the  phase of inanition and death</em></strong><em>.
 The symptoms are :  sensitivity to the light, prostration, skeletal thinness, impossibility of  being held upright, etc..
 The body is wanting in all and plunders the noble organs  of the body (eyes, hearing, nerves) to survive.